ramonfontes/wireless-mesh-book/mesh.md

 ```

 Just for the sake of curiosity, the following command was responsible for creating the mp interface.
-Since this command is included in the mininet-wifi source code, you don't have to worry about issuing it manually.
+Since this command is included in the mininet-wifi source code, you do not have to worry about issuing it manually.

 ```
 iw dev sta1-wlan0 interface add sta1-mp0 type mp
 ```

-You can use the info command provided by iw to confirm that the network interface is working on mesh mode and the wireless mesh network is operational.
+You can use the info command provided by ```iw``` to confirm that the network interface is working on mesh mode and the wireless mesh network is operational.

 ```
 mininet-wifi> sta1 iw dev sta1-mp0 info